SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch7.md

    After free(), program break is       0x557688e34000
    ```

    This is a kind of optimization, I guess.

 5. implementation of `malloc` and `free`

-   * malloc:
-   malloc
+   * malloc:(glibc memory allocator is ptmalloc2)
      1. scans the list of memory blocks previously released by `free()` in order
      to find one whoese size is larger than or equal to its requirements.
         1. If found and the block is exactly fit, return it.
 If it is larger, split